-- For ratings of varietal susceptibility to metribuzin which may be applied preemergence in some weed control systems, click here. - Click here for issues associated with use of auxin herbicides on resistant soybean varieties. - Click here to access private seed company websites that contain each company's variety lists along with the HTT of each variety. - Enlist E3 varieties that have tolerance to 2,4-D choline, glyphosate, and glufosinate are now available for planting.
-Click here for information on using these varieties to manage herbicide resistant weeds. - XtendFlex varieties have tolerance to glyphosate, glufosinate, and dicamba herbicides. - Iron Deficiency Chlorosis (IDC).
+- For ratings of varietal susceptibility to metribuzin which may be applied preemergence in some weed control systems, click here. - Click here for issues associated with use of auxin herbicides on resistant soybean varieties. - Click here to access private seed company websites that contain each company's variety lists along with the HTT of each variety. - Iron Deficiency Chlorosis (IDC).
 Click here to access a White Paper that contains information about this malady in soybean, on what field sites to expect it, and for variety ratings in Mississippi trials.
 See the MSPB Scouting Guide, pages 102-104, for pictures of IDC symptoms.
 Use resistant/tolerant varieties on sites that have soil properties that will result in IDC-promoting conditions.
 The link to private company variety trait data will likely be the best source for this information.
 However, not all varieties within a company list will have IDC ratings.